 Replace doors and plug-in terminals before turning on power to this equipment

 Failure to follow these instructions will result in death or serious injury.

-For product rated 80A to 125A, if the upper and/or lower access door are open, the IP20 is compromised and the products are IP10.
+If the upper and/or lower access door are open, then IP20 rating is compromised and the products are rated at IP10.